practicalmeteor/meteor-munit/README.md

 Munit.run(myAsyncSuite);
 ```

 The `waitFor` argument is the `expect` function wrapper passed to a test by testAsyncMulti from the meteor test-helpers package.
 In your test, you need to wrap your async callback function with waitFor, so testAsyncMulti knows that the test became asynchronous and a callback is pending.
 Unfortunately, you cannot have more than one async function call per test, due to the way testAsyncMulti works.
+We hope to eliminate this limitation soon.

 ## Complete Example